Exact solution for rotating black holes in parity-violating gravity: Black holes in parity-violating gravity from conformal transformation

 which satisfies $\D\bar{\mP}/\D\mP>0$ for any finite $\mP$, and hence the transformation is always invertible.
 The series expansion of $\mP(\bar{\mP})$ around $\bar{\mP}=0$ is formally given by \be \mP(\bar{\mP})=\sum_{n=1}^\infty c_n\bar{\mP}^n, \qquad c_n\coloneqq \fr{1}{n!}\lim_{\mP\to0}\fr{\D^{n-1}}{\D\mP^{n-1}}\brc{\brb{1+\tanh\bra{\fr{\alpha\mP}{\Lambda^4}}}^{2n}}, \ee or written explicitly, \be \mP=\bar{\mP}\brb{1+2\bra{\fr{\alpha\bar{\mP}}{\Lambda^4}}+5\bra{\fr{\alpha\bar{\mP}}{\Lambda^4}}^2+\fr{40}{3}\bra{\fr{\alpha\bar{\mP}}{\Lambda^4}}^3+36\bra{\fr{\alpha\bar{\mP}}{\Lambda^4}}^4+\fr{478}{5}\bra{\fr{\alpha\bar{\mP}}{\Lambda^4}}^5+\fr{10946}{45}\bra{\fr{\alpha\bar{\mP}}{\Lambda^4}}^6+\cdots}. \ee For the above choice of the conformal factor, the action~\eqref{conformal_EH} takes the form \be S[\bar{g}] =\int \D^4x\sqrt{-\bar{g}}\,\fr{\Mpl^2}{2}\brb{1+\tanh\bra{\fr{\alpha\mP}{\Lambda^4}}}^{-1}\brc{\bar{R}+\fr{3\alpha^2}{2\Lambda^8}\brb{\fr{\cosh^2\bra{\fr{\alpha\mP}{\Lambda^4}}}{1+\tanh\bra{\fr{\alpha\mP}{\Lambda^4}}}-\fr{2\alpha\bar{\mP}}{\Lambda^4}}^{-2}\bar{\na}^\lambda\bar{\mP}\bar{\na}_\lambda\bar{\mP}}. \ee Here, $\mP$ on the right-hand side should be regarded as a function of $\bar{\mP}$ through Eq.~\eqref{P2Pbar}.
 If we expand the action~\eqref{conformal_EH_P} about $\alpha=0$, we have \be S[\bar{g}] =\int \D^4x\sqrt{-\bar{g}}\,\fr{\Mpl^2}{2}\brb{\bar{R}-\fr{\alpha}{\Lambda^4}\bar{\mP}\bar{R}-\fr{\alpha^2}{\Lambda^8}\bar{\mP}^2\bar{R}+\fr{3\alpha^2}{2\Lambda^8}\bar{\na}^\lambda\bar{\mP}\bar{\na}_\lambda\bar{\mP}+{\cal O}(\alpha^3)}, \ee which involves infinitely many higher-derivative interactions.
 Therefore, truncated at some finite power of $\alpha$, the theory described by the action~\eqref{conformal_EH_P} would yield Ostrogradsky ghosts.
 Nevertheless, due to the invertibility of the conformal transformation, the action~\eqref{conformal_EH_P} as a whole should describe a ghost-free theory.
 (See Ref.~\cite{Takahashi:2019vax} for a similar example.)

 However, when matter fields are taken into account, the problem of Ostrogradsky ghosts shows up in general.
 This is because the matter action does not respect the degeneracy condition that the gravitational action~\eqref{conformal_EH} or \eqref{conformal_EH_P} satisfies.
 (See also Refs.~\cite{Deffayet:2020ypa,Takahashi:2021ttd,Takahashi:2022mew,Naruko:2022vuh,Takahashi:2022ctx,Ikeda:2023ntu,Takahashi:2023jro,Takahashi:2023vva} for discussions on a similar problem in the context of scalar-tensor theories.)
 Since the ghosts appear only in the presence of matter fields, their mass should scale as some inverse power of the matter energy density.
 Therefore, from the EFT viewpoint, the ghosts would be irrelevant at low energies when the energy density of the matter fields is sufficiently small.
-In the present paper, we mainly consider a vacuum solution in the theory described by the action~\eqref{conformal_EH_P} and the motion of a test particle around it, and hence the ghosts may be safely neglected.
+In the present paper, we mainly consider a vacuum solution in the theory described by the action~\eqref{conformal_EH_P} and the motion of a test particle around it, and hence the ghosts may be safely neglected.\footnote{However, even in vacuum, quantum effects of matter fields should be take into account in practice.
+This could also spoil the degeneracy condition, and we should make sure that the cutoff of the EFT is well above the energy scale of our interest.
+Moreover, the correction terms in the effective action could modify a classical solution.
+Therefore, for the classical solution to remain valid, the correction terms should have small magnitudes when evaluated for the classical solution.
+These requirements would put a bound on the parameter~$\alpha$, and a detailed analysis on this issue is beyond the scope of the present paper.}